ShootProof/recruiting-data-and-analytics/senior_data_engineer/README.md

 3. Is there an evident worst time of year for churn?
 If so, when?
 4. How many studio have "boomeranged"?
 5. What is the likelihood a studio boomerangs during their tenure?
-6. When a customer converts (aka their "first time win"), what plan do customers typically start on?
-Is is fairly flat over our plan tiers, or are one or more significantly more popular than others?
+6. When a customer converts (aka their "first time win"), what paid plan do they typically start on?
+Is is fairly flat over our plan tiers, or is one or more significantly more popular than others?

 ## Deliverables